Xx-Nelson-xX/Parabellum/README.md

 3. Explosives
 4. New Ammo type

-COMPATIBLE OPTIONAL MODS:
+*COMPATIBLE OPTIONAL MODS:*

 1. HMC More Content(Some of my weapons share their catridge) -> https://discord.com/channels/272340793174392832/745746107329413121/823202940910829568(Discord Link)

-~~*If you don't use it delete the "NewAmmoPatches(HMC More Content).xml" file in the mod's Patches folder
+~~*If you don't use it delete the "NewAmmoPatches(HMC More Content).xml" file in the mod's Patches folder~~

-no longer needed to delete anything, since I found a way to make it work when it detect other mods
+no longer needed to delete anything, since I found a way to make it work, it active automatically when it detect other mods

-INSTALLATION(Manually):
+**INSTALLATION(Manually):**

 1. Locate your game directory
 2. Locate the Rimworld "Mod" folder